MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

     >
     > Rows of source Entitlement originate from the subscription license.
 The permission values of the entitlement overrule values in other permission sets if they have a higher ranking.
 A value in a non-entitlement permission set that has a higher ranking than the related value in the entitlement will be surrounded by brackets to indicate that it is not effective as it is overruled by the entitlement.
     >
-    > For an explanation of ranking, see [To create a permission set](ui-define-granular-permissions.md#to-create-a-permission-set).
+    > For an explanation of ranking, see [Create a permission set](ui-define-granular-permissions.md#create-a-permission-set).

 4. To edit a permission set, in the **By Permission Set** part, on the line for a relevant permission set of type **User-Defined**, choose one of the five access type fields and select a different value.